 Learning Through the Arts

 The student is at the heart of teaching and learning.
 Teachers work hard to engage their students and connect learning to students’ needs, interests and cultures.
 Student voice and choice is valued and encouraged.
 Students are supported as they develop confidence in their abilities to think and express themselves through the arts.

-Artist in Residence: In 2016 North Park Wilson was granted its first Artist in Residence position through the Saskatchewan Arts Board.
-Working alongside of a professional artist, teachers develop and enact an Understanding by Design unit that intentionally integrates artful thinking and representations with other curricular areas.
+In 2016, North Park Wilson was granted its first Artist in Residence position through the Saskatchewan Arts Board.
+Working alongside a professional artist, teachers develop and enact a UBD unit that intentionally integrates artful thinking and representations with other curricular areas.

 Community members are part of the planning committees for major events.
 These events include curriculum evenings, our annual arts festival and the actualization of grants from the Saskatoon Public Schools Foundation and the Saskatchewan Arts Board.
 Partnerships with The Children’s Discovery Museum and SaskTel Pioneers are valuable connections to the wider community.